“…since I learned my employer is particularly aggressive in pursuing unpaid bills, every conversation about costs fills me with nausea and shame…”

 Last week an elderly woman asked me how much it would cost if she followed our recommendation to stay overnight for observation after a concerning episode of chest pain.
 I still did not know the answer.
 I asked other doctors in the emergency room, and they did not know, either.
 But I shuddered when I thought she, too, might stand before a judge in a few months, defending herself against my hospital’s lawyer.
 I did not go to medical school to see my orders push patients into penury.

 Amazingly, Brown University’s teaching hospitals are not among the most ruthless of the nation’s academic medical centers.
-The University of Virginia Health System pursues thousands of patients each year, even placing liens that have forced families from their homes9.
-The Johns Hopkins Hospital claims the wages of its own employees when they prove unable to pay medical debts10.
+The University of Virginia Health System pursues thousands of patients each year, even placing liens that have forced families from their homes.
+The Johns Hopkins Hospital claims the wages of its own employees when they prove unable to pay medical debts.

 But my own hospital system should not console itself that it has not yet sunk to these depths.
 When we train new doctors to care for patients, we should not also be teaching them to make patients choose between disease and destitution.
 Young doctors know indebtedness and legal trouble are bad for our patients’ health, and we want no part in being the cause of either.